Skip to content

 About the author

-Ezra LinwoodEzra Linwood covers celebrity wealth, entertainment finance, and the business of fame for Neon Hollywood.
+Ezra LinwoodEzra Linwood covers celebrity wealth, entertainment industry economics, and the capital strategies of Hollywood's highest earners for Neon Hollywood.